yashchellani/P2P-Book-Exchange/README.md

 Designed to streamline the book exchange process, this application aims to make book sharing more engaging and inclusive.

 # Setup
 This project comprises both backend and frontend components.
 The backend is built using Flask, while the frontend is a React application.
 The database used is SQLite, and the application is hosted locally.
+Please refer to the setup section below for full instructions on testing the app's features.

 Requirements:
 - Python 3.12.2